willis240/willis240.github.io/README.md

 - Checked to make sure monitor.service is still working properly (it is!)
 - Pushed monitor.service's changes to github
 - Added steps for making a service to the README
+- Edited the dashboard on Grafana to make it better for looking at (still needs work)

 ## About Me